Vehicle Reconstruction and Texture Estimation Using Deep Implicit Semantic Template Mapping: Experiments

-For comparison, we select two state-of-the-art methods based on implicit functions.
-One is PIFu \cite{2020PIFu} which leverages pixel-aligned features to infer both occupied probabilities and texture distribution.
-The other one is Onet + Texture Field \cite{Mescheder2019Occupancy,Oechsle2019Texture}, of which Onet reconstructs shape from the monocular input image and TF infers the color for the surface points conditioned on the image and the geometry.
-For fair comparison, we retrain botth methods on our dataset by concatenating the RGB image and the instance mask image into a 4-channel RGB-M image as the new input .
-Specifically, for PIFu, instead of the stacked hourglass network \cite{2016Stacked} designed for human-related tasks, ResNet34 is set as the shape feature encoders and we extract the features before every pooling layers in ResNet to obtain feature embeddings.
+We compare our method with two state-of-the-art methods based on implicit functions.
+One is PIFu~\cite{2020PIFu} which leverages pixel-aligned features to infer both occupied probabilities and texture distribution.
+The other one is Onet + Texture Field~\cite{Mescheder2019Occupancy,Oechsle2019Texture}, of which Onet reconstructs shape from the monocular input image and TF infers the color for the surface points conditioned on the image and the geometry.
+For fair comparison, we retrain botth methods on our dataset by concatenating the RGB image and the instance mask image into a 4-channel RGB-M image as the new input.
+Specifically, for PIFu, instead of the stacked hourglass network~\cite{2016Stacked} designed for human-related tasks, ResNet34 is set as the encoder backbone and we extract the features before every pooling layers in ResNet to obtain feature embeddings.
 For Onet and TF, we use the original encoder and decoder networks and adjust the dimensions of the corresponding latent codes to be equal to those in our method.